JagpreetBath/European_Hotel_Analysis/MachineLearning/ML_NLP_PySpark/README.md

 The accurancy of the model has been
 - For output as decimals: 20.77 %
 - For output as integers: 39.62%
+- For output as 5-star ratings: 61.27%
 - For output as 3 Categories: 77.63%
 - For output as Positive or Negative: 91.56%

+# Suggestion
+We would suggest that the company move to having the review score as 3 categories (good, bad, average) because these categories are easy to understand and the accuracy of the PySpark model in preiecting the 3-review outcome is fairly good.

+# Next Steps
-We will next use Neural Networks and Deep Learning to find if we can increase the accuracy.
+We will next use Neural Networks and Deep Learning to find if we can increase the accuracy at predicting the review outcome.